FAQs on Docker accounts

 Can I configure multiple SSO identity providers (IdPs) to authenticate users to a single org?

-Docker SSO allows only one IdP configuration per organization.
+Yes.
+Docker SSO supports multiple IdP configurations.
 For more information, see Configure SSO and SSO FAQs.

 What is a service account?

-As of December 10, 2024, service accounts are no longer available.
-Existing Service Account agreements will be honored until their current term expires, but new purchases or renewals of service accounts no longer available and customers must renew under a new subscription plan.
-It is recommended to transition to Organization Access Tokens (OATs), which can provide similar functionality.
-For more information, see Organization access tokens (Beta).
+Service accounts were deprecated on December 10, 2024.
+Existing Service Account agreements will be honored until their current term expires, but new purchases or renewals of service accounts are no longer available and customers must renew under a new subscription.

 Can I delete or deactivate a Docker account for another user?